 I made my design in the Silhouette program.
 To get the “W” in welcome larger, I “ungrouped” the word.
 Then I centered the “elcome” with the “w”.
 To save money (and vinyl), I cut it out of my polka dotted contact paper.

 I peeled off the letters (leaving the oodles and boodles).
 I then applied the stencil onto the back of the bench.
 You can see that long piece of wood to the right that I used as a spacer when I attached the planks for the seat.

 Speaking of the seat, this was the most work we have ever put into a seat.
 It is hardwood flooring that we (cathy) sanded off the finish, and we then stained with dark walnut.
 It was a honey oak color and I thought it was too light to use with a white bench.

 I used plastic and Scotch Blue painters tape to protect the bench from overspray.
-I used a new product from Krylon, called Dual.
-It is primer and paint in one.
+A krylon spray paint with primer and paint in one was used to spray the stencil.
 It worked fabulously on this project!

 I started by spraying VERY light coats so that I didn’t have “bleed” happening under the stencil.

 Then I continued with several more very light coats, letting each coat dry in between.

 The last coat I applied a little heavier, but I laid the bench down, just to make sure there were no runs, drips, errors or bleeding.
 I had already removed the plastic when I remembered to take the picture.

 Removing all of the plastic and tape was tedious, but a necessary step for sure.
 I had used small garbage bags to protect the posts of the headboard.